 So on this Mother’s Day say to your self with grace and acceptance, “ I did the best I could.”
 When it comes to reflections of your own Mother you can also add, “She did the best she could.”
 It is impossible to completely understand the physical, mental and spiritual world our mothers experienced.
 Our own children may find it difficult to understand where we were in our mothering years.

-There is a powerful grace in forgiveness and acceptance of what is now, in this present moment of life.
+There is a powerful grace in acceptance and forgiveness of what is now, in this present moment of life.
 Celebrate the miraculous life that all mothering creates in this magnificent world.